Carwels/Carwels/README.md

 # PROJECTS

-I'm a student of Web Development at Ironhack Barcelona, I will be publishing all my projects here.
+I'm a recent graduated student of Web Development at Ironhack Barcelona, Here are some of the projects I have done during our course.

 ## 1. Game project
 - [Square Jump Game Repository](https://github.com/Carwels/GameProject)